-No Place Name Address/location Statement of significance Physical Description Management Category 1 Holmehouse Lot 129 (No. 16) Anstey Road, Bassendean Holmehouse, Bassendean, a single storey tuck-pointed brick and corrugated iron house in the Federation Bungalow style, with a substantial set of reception rooms in a Federation Queen Anne style, located in extensive landscaped gardens, has cultural heritage significance for the following reasons: • the place is a rare example of an intact Federation bungalow residence in its original extensive garden setting and illustrates the type of home built in the early 1900s for the more affluent members of the wider Perth community; • the place is a good example of the aesthetic characteristics of the Federation home specifically its elevated grassed open site, its banded tuck-pointed walls and graceful front verandah and internally the quality of detailed finishes; the appearance of a homestead in a Federation Bungalow style.
+No Place Name Address/location Statement of significance Physical Description Management Category 1 Holmehouse Lot 129 (No. 16) Anstey Road, Bassendean Holmehouse, Bassendean, a single storey tuck-pointed brick and corrugated iron house in the Federation Bungalow style, with a substantial set of reception rooms in a Federation Queen Anne style, located in extensive landscaped gardens, has cultural heritage significance for the following reasons: • the place is a rare example of an intact Federation bungalow residence in its original extensive garden setting and illustrates the type of home built in the early 1900s for the more affluent members of the wider Perth community; • the place is a good example of the aesthetic characteristics of the Federation home specifically its elevated grassed open site, its banded tuck-pointed walls and graceful front verandah and internally the quality of detailed finishes; impressive single storey tuck-pointed brick and corrugated-iron bungalow with the appearance of a homestead in a Federation Bungalow style.
 It stands prominently on a rise overlooking extensive lawns on its acre-and-a-half site, flanked by stands of trees.
 With the breadth of its front elevation, its deceptively simple massing, large reception rooms and graceful verandah on its elevated open site beside a reserve to the west, Holmehouse, Bassendean exhibits the aesthetic characteristics of a Federation home with the plan form redolent of a homestead.
 The front elevation is carefully contrived to provide an apparently simple roofline with tall chimneys behind the elevated linear verandah, its roof pierced by a square bay with a battlemented parapet, Exceptional Category 1

-No Place Name Address/location Statement of significance Physical Description Management Category the place contributes to an understanding of the development of West Guildford (Bassendean) and specifically how this part of the suburb was settled by members of the professions and more wealthy middle classes and is a surviving example of the original concept of the subdivision of a 'country estate'; the place was built by Charles Rickwood Wicks, a builder who achieved prominence in his profession and was an active member of the West Guildford (Bassendean) community; and the place is associated with the Clarkson family who were a prominent farming family in Toodyay.
-Barnard Drummond Clarkson named the place 'Holmehouse' after the family's Yorkshire property. corrugated galvanised steel.
+No Place Name Address/location Statement of significance Physical Description Management Category the place contributes to an understanding of the development of West Guildford (Bassendean) and specifically how this part of the suburb wassettled by members of the professions and more wealthy middle classes and is a surviving example of the original concept of the subdivision of a 'country estate'; the place was built by Charles Rickwood Wicks, a builder who achieved prominence in his profession and was an active member of the West Guildford (Bassendean) community; and the place is associated with the Clarkson family who were a prominent farming family in Toodyay.
+Barnard Drummond Clarkson named the place 'Holmehouse' after the family's Yorkshire property. building.
+The roof is clad with reflective corrugated galvanised steel.
 The front elevation is tuck pointed with two bands of render.
 The verandah which runs right across the frontage and wraps partway back at each side, through a tripartite entry door with flanking leadlight casements into a wide entry hallway.
 The door and windows are leadlight as a set, and retain all their original hardware.
 The rear elevation demonstrates a more complex construction, with a substantial internal box-gutter over the internal cross-passage, appearing to mark the junction of two constructional phases.
 Internally the house consists of two main sections.
-The front section of the house comprises two large reception rooms, a Category
+The front section of the house comprises two large reception rooms, a bedroom, kitchen and the entry hall in an L-shape, wrapping around the possibly earlier section, and all edged by the dominant verandah.
+The rear part of the house, two steps higher and separated by a cross passage under a box gutter, has its own roof and a typical 'Federation house' plan, with a central spine passage accessing rooms each side.
+This part consists of four bedrooms, drawing room, bathroom, storeroom (former servant's Category